 Providing Early Childhood Services

 Kids Developmental Services strongly believes in and follows the principles of Developmentally Appropriate Practice.
 All children will receive educational programming that is based on a thorough knowledge of child development and a solid understanding of individual children’s growth patterns, strengths, interests, and experiences.
+Every child receiving intervention through Kids Developmental Services, will be treated with unconditional positive regard and will be accepted and supported regardless of what they say, do or their exceptional learning needs.

 Kids Developmental Services is a private Early Childhood Services (ECS) Operator which is funded by Alberta Education.
-Our mission is to collaboratively create a developmentally appropriate and individualized educational program for each child that encompasses their strengths to support their areas of need, in a play-based and inclusive learning environment.
+Our mission is to collaboratively create a developmentally appropriate and individualised educational program for each child that encompasses their strengths to support their areas of need, in a play-based and inclusive learning environment.

 We believe that all children have unlimited potential; creative minds; and a playful nature.